hanabi/hanabi.github.io/README.md

   * Bob blind plays red 2.
   * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "one-away".
 Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
 However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.

-### The Setup Clue

-* In the *Early Game*, the order of operations is usually:
-  * give play clues
-  * give save clues to cards that are on chop
-  * clue off-chop 5s
-* Thus, in the *Early Game*, if someone jumps ahead and ignores all of the *Play Clues* and *Save Clues* on the table to number-clue an off-chop 5, this is very strange, and would usually communicate an advanced strategy like a *Finesse*.
-* However, if cluing the 5 moved that player's *Finesse Position* card to a playable card, then the point of the 5's clue may have been to set up a *Finesse* or *Bluff* of some kind.
-* Subsequently, if you see that an off-chop 5's clue allowed a *Finesse* or *Bluff* to occur, then you should not read very strongly into the original 5's clue.
-* Note that rarely, *Setup Clues* can also be given to 5's in the middle of the hand that don't modify the *Finesse Position*.
-The point of this is to allow valid *Layered Finesses* to occur that "skip" over the 5.

-### The Setup Finesse

-* In the *Early Game*, it is common to number-clue a 5 on slot 1 as a *Setup Clue*.
-This is usually followed up by a *Finesse* or *Bluff* on the new *Finesse Position* (slot 2).
-* However, if the *Setup Clue* is never followed up, the player who received the *Setup Clue* should blind-play their new *Finesse Position* card.
-* One problem with the *Setup Finesse* is that sometimes, in the *Early Game*, people clue on off-chop 5s as a "stall" clue.
-And sometimes, they clue an off chop 5s as a *Setup Finesse*.
-How can everyone tell the difference?
-* The way to tell the difference is the "2 Thing Rule", which states that it is a *Setup Finesse* if there are at least 2 other things to do that are better than cluing an off-chop 5 (from the perspective of the player blind-playing into the *Setup Finesse*).
-* Players should keep in mind the "2 Thing Rule" is tricky in that it has information asymmetry: if there are ONLY 2 things to do in 2 separate hands, then those 2 players will NOT know that a *Setup Finesse* has occurred.
-All players will have to keep this in mind until the *Setup Finesse* has been demonstrated.

 ### Cluing Off-Chop 2s